edumserrano/angular-mock-http-responses/README.md

 ### Angular HTTP interceptors

 You could use [Angular HTTP interceptors](https://angular.io/guide/http-intercept-requests-and-responses) to return mocked responses based on some environment variable.

-> **Note**
+> [!NOTE]
 >
 > I couldn't get this solution to work for my scenario which used Webpack Module Federation.
 I added an HTTP interceptor in the app that was loading the two micro frontends but I couldn't get the interceptor to intercept any of the HTTP requests from the remotely loaded micro frontends.
 >